arhat-dev/rs/README.md

 bar@a!: *foo
 ```

 __NOTE:__ This module provides no renderer implementation, and the only built-in renderer is a pseudo renderer with empty name that skips rendering (output is what input is) for data patching and type hinting purpose (e.g. `foo@?int!: { ... patch spec ... }`).
 You have to roll out your own renderers.
+If you are in a hurry and want some handy renderers, try [arhat.dev/pkg/rshelper.DefaultRenderingManager](https://pkg.go.dev/arhat.dev/pkg/rshelper#DefaultRenderingManager), it will give you `env`, `template` and `file` renderers.
+s
 ## Usage

 See [example_test.go](./example_test.go)

-__NOTE:__ You can find more examples in [`arhat-dev/dukkha`](https://github.com/arhat-dev/dukkha)
+__NOTE:__ You can find more examples in [`arhat-dev/dukkha`][dukkha]

 ## Known Limitations